davidtchiu/davidtchiu.github.io/teaching/cs475/tut2/index.md

 }
 ```

 This code runs, but it's really cumbersome.
-To call `increaseSalary(david)`, C needs to package up all those values in the struct and pass the whole thing as a value.
-Because any changes done in `increaseSalary(david)` are local to it, they'd be lost if you didn't return the entire struct back to the caller! *Look, we're moving the entire building ... twice!*
+To call `increaseSalary(david)`, C needs to package up all those values in the `struct` and pass the whole thing as input.
+Because any changes done in `increaseSalary(david)` are local to it, they'd be lost if you didn't return the entire struct back to the caller! *We'd be moving the entire building ... twice!*

-Intead, let's just pass the address of the employee to the function.
-The function can follow the address to make the salary updates.
-This saves the C runtime system from making a clone of the employee and passing it around!
+Intead, let's just pass the address of the employee `struct`.
+The function can deference the address to make the salary updates directly.
+This saves the C runtime system from making a clone of the employee and moving it around!

 ```c
 typedef struct employee_t {